-Bicycle-specific traffic signals are starting to pop up next to the normal red, yellow and green traffic lights.
+Bicycle-specific traffic signals are starting to pop up next to the normal traffic lights.
 At least, 16 U.S. cities have installed these lights which feature a bicycle shaped signal.
-A few of the cities that have incorporated these lights into their traffic system include: Austin, Denver, Minneapolis, San Francisco, Seattle and Washington D.C.
+A few of the cities that have incorporated these lights into their traffic system include: Austin, Denver, Minneapolis, San Francisco, Seattle, Salem and Washington D.C.
 They have not shown up in Louisville, Kentucky, yet.

-Going back to the bike signals, as a bicyclist myself, I would love to see them.
+As a bicyclist myself, I would love to see bike signals here in Louisville.
 It is hard to get through an intersection from a complete stop.
 Bicyclist often have to coast through a stop sign or a red light to make sure they keep enough momentum to make it all the way through.
-The main benefit may be the attention it gives to the driver’s of cars that bicycles are on the road.
+The main benefit may be the attention it gives to the drivers of cars that bicycles are on the road.
 Just being aware of these two wheeled vehicles will help prevent serious injury and fatal accidents.
+Always be on the lookout for cyclists.

 Post a Comment to "Bicycle Signals Help Protect Cyclists"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."